Chino (casta): Contemporary usage

 In 1821 with Mexican Independence from Spain, the new nation abolished the colonial-era, legal racial categories, with unequal privileges and restrictions.
 The various casta terms generally fell out of popular usage and eventually a new, all-encompassing Mexican Mestizo identity emerged.

 However, the use of Chino has survived in modern Mexican Spanish via the term pelo chino (Chino hair) when referring to curly hair.
 Although chino can mean Chinese in standard Spanish, the chino in pelo chino does not refer to Chinese people.
 Rather it refers to the curly hair of the Chino casta.
 Alluding to an intermediate hair type that is between the afro-textured hair of Africans and the straight hair of Europeans.

+Calture

+Among the traditional festivals of the interior of Argentina and Uruguay was the festival of the election of the "Best Chinita".

+There are many songs with the theme of the Chinese woman, like this tango by Cátulo Castillo: